Spring herbed brie quiche is a great make-ahead meal, perfect for serving at a weekend brunch or as a light dinner.

 My husband makes a brie and herb omelet all the time so that is what inspired me to show you this today.
 If you don’t like the herbs I have selected, there are lots to choose from or create your own combination.
 I love tarragon though and feel it is a very underutilized herb.
 I love the slight licorice taste and it combines nicely with other herbs such as dill and thyme.
 I reduced the thyme as I find that can be a very powerful taste and can overwhelm other flavors.
 The brie adds some salty creaminess to the eggs, giving you a memorable quiche.

-I hope you try this one and enjoy it!!
+I hope you try this Spring herbed brie quiche recipe, and enjoy it!!

 - 3 eggs